A recent article has detailed the wedding of an English princess in the fourteenth century, showing how lavish the Middle Ages could be.

 Advertisement

 Lutkin reveals some of the extravagant expenses for the wedding, which was held on 27 July 1365, at Windsor Castle.
 This included a payment of £100 for a group of minstrels.
-The gifts for the bride and groom were lavish – each received a crown, with Isabella’s costing more than a 1000 marks and decorated with sapphires and diamonds.
+The gifts for the bride and groom were lavish – each received a crown, with Isabella’s costing more than 1000 marks and decorated with sapphires and diamonds.
 She also received other expensive gifts from her family, including two brooches, four diamonds, four sapphires and four clusters of pearls with a diamond in each cluster.
 Lutkin notes that at least £4,505 2s 4d. were spent just on work by goldsmiths for the wedding, a fortune during the fourteenth century and much more than was spent at the weddings of Edward’s other daughters.

 Although Isabella and Enguerrand had two daughters, their marriage did not endure, as the Lord of Coucy ultimately decided to back the King of France after Edward III died in 1377.
 Isabella returned to England and died in 1382.